tzielins/private-fair-for-busy-biologists/episodes/01-OS-and-FAIR.md

 ## Open Science and FAIR Quiz (5 min + runs over break)

- Which of the following statements about the OS movement are true/false?
+ Which of the following statements about the OS and FAIR are true/false?

 * Open Science relies strongly on the Internet
 * Open Access eliminates publishing costs